Eppo-exp/eppo-docs/docs/guides/advanced-experimentation/entry_points.md

 Even within a week or two, the distinction should be blatant.
 You would likely make a decision that the new approach to customer service is better.

 If you include all your customers in the process, then you’ll have 9,000 extra participants in each variant that are not affected but the test, half of which will rate the service highly.
 The score will be around 4,500 + 250 = 4,750/10,000 vs. 5,250/10,000.
 The new treatment is still better but results will be noisier, resulting in a wider confidence interval of ±100 ($1.96 * \sqrt(.475 * .525 / 10,000) * 10,000$).
 The result after one month might not be conclusive.
-Your decision might have to wait for more evidence, while all you need is to focus on the information you already have.
+Your decision might have to wait for more evidence, while all you need is to focus on the information you already have by adding a qualifying event as an entry point.

 ## Examples when an Entry Point is useful